dani95rico/Node/README.md

 # Node-Go
-Example of a Node in Go lenguage
+Example of MULTIPLES Nodes in Go lenguage